 For a Realtor, selling a house is extremely easy and much of it is automated and done by others.
-Most of the work is done by the homeowner.
+In fact, most of the work is done by the homeowner.
 There are hundreds of articles that show you how to prepare your house for selling.
+And there are far more qualified individuals than Realtors to help you prepare.
 Even if you hire a Realtor, you will still need to do all these things yourself.
 Therefore, give serious consideration to whether or not the services your Realtor provides are truly a value proposition and are worth the expense.
 Is your Realtor a home decorator?
 An appraiser?
 A home inspector?
 Probably not.
 I help you through the entire process.
 Here are some of the services for which you will likely be better off hiring your own expert or doing the tasks yourself:

 - Determine when you are going to sell.
 The first two weeks of your listing is when you will likely see the most activity and interest.
 So it is best to avoid holidays and slow seasons for the launch of your listing.
 Here’s a Zillow article on the best time of year to sell (click here).
 Here’s one from OpenDoor (click here).